torjc01/4eSoldat/README.md

 <img src="https://www.hkvca.ca/cforcedata/ext_files/comments/images/X96.jpg" />

-**In the fourth row from the bottom, 3rd from the left is X96 Major Charles A. Young of the Royal Rifles of Canada. <br/>Apparently this photo was taken just after liberation. <br/>Source: Hong Kong Verterans Association.**
+**In the fourth row from the bottom, 3rd from the left is X96 Major Charles A. Young of the Royal Rifles of Canada. <br/>Apparently this photo was taken just after liberation. <br/>Source: Hong Kong Veterans Association.**

 **Decorations:**